rishabh-rustogi/Solveq/README.md

 ## Description

 **Solveq** stands for Solve Equations.
-This is a OCR and TTS based mathematics equation solver.
+This is a OCR and Speech-to-Text based mathematics equation solver.
  Making algebra easier by automating equation solving, Solveq also plots the equations and their solutions.
  It can take input in three forms: